Understanding Stress Responses and Igniting Change

 This ingrained programming is precisely what makes choosing a different response so powerful.

 When you pause and consider doing the opposite—staying present instead of fleeing, listening instead of defending, expressing instead of pleasing—it might not feel right at first.
-In fact, it might feel like you're doing something wrong.
+In fact, it might feel uncomfortable.
 This discomfort arises because unfamiliar responses activate new pathways in your brain, even when those pathways are healthier.

 But in that crucial pause, something truly important begins to happen.

 You give your prefrontal cortex the time it needs to re-engage.
-The part of your brain that helps you reflect, empathize, and regulate emotions starts coming back online.
+This part of your brain helps you reflect, empathize, and regulate emotions.
 Dan Siegel aptly describes this as "moving from reactivity to receptivity."
-You're no longer at the mercy of a script written years ago by fear, family dynamics, or early survival instincts.
-Instead, you're choosing—perhaps not perfectly or gracefully—but from a place of presence, not just protection.
+You’re no longer at the mercy of a script written years ago by fear, family dynamics, or early survival instincts.
+Instead, you are choosing—perhaps not perfectly or gracefully—but from a place of presence, not just protection.

 Rewiring Your Brain for a New Way of Being